bbbradsmith/hatariB/README.md

 * After downloading the core, right click on `cores/hatarib.dylib` and open it, here you can give it permission to run.
 * On MacOS the cores and info folders are likely at `Users/[username]/Library/Application Support/RetroArch`.

-For *IPF*, *CTR*, and *RAW* floppy disk image support, you will also need to provide the **capsimg 5.1** support library, originally created by the [Software Preservation Society](http://www.softpres.org/download).
+For *IPF* and *CTR* floppy disk image support, you will also need to provide the **capsimg 5.1** support library, originally created by the [Software Preservation Society](http://www.softpres.org/download).
 This library will be a file named `capsimg.dll` or `capsimg.so`, depending on your platform.
 On Windows this DLL should be placed in your RetroArch installation folder next to `retroarch.exe`.
 On other platforms it must be installed [in your search path for dlopen](https://linux.die.net/man/8/ldconfig).
 An up to date version of capsimg for many platforms can be downloaded here:
 * [capsimg 5.1 binaries](https://github.com/rsn8887/capsimg/releases)

 ## Notes